521314/py-faster-rcnn-with-new-dataset/README.md

     make
     cd $Faster-RCNN-Root/caffe-fast-rcnn
     cp Makefile.config.example Makefile.config
+Note: you may need to update your caffe through:

+    cd caffe-fast-rcnn
+    git remote add caffe https://github.com/BVLC/caffe.git
+    git fetch caffe
+    git merge -X theirs caffe/master

 Then change "Makefile.config" : first, uncomment "WITH_PYTHON_LAYER := 1" then uncomment "USE_CUDNN := 1" if you'd like to use GPU (recommended), I assume you've already installed GPU, CUDA, cuDNN.
+You may also need to add hdf5 path to your Libraries directory.

     make -j8 && make pycaffe